nerlfield/tg-rss/README.md

 This will prompt for your phone number and verification code, then output a session string.
 Save this string - you'll need it for the next step.

-### 5. Configure GitHub Secrets
+### 5. Configure GitHub Repository Settings

+#### Repository Permissions
+Go to your repository's Settings → Actions → General:
+1. Scroll down to "Workflow permissions"
+2. Select "Read and write permissions"
+3. Check "Allow GitHub Actions to create and approve pull requests" (optional)
+4. Click "Save"

+**Note:** If you forked this repository, make sure Actions are enabled in Settings → Actions → General.

+#### Configure Secrets
-Go to your repository's Settings → Secrets and variables → Actions, and add:
+Go to Settings → Secrets and variables → Actions, and add:

 - `TELEGRAM_API_ID` - Your Telegram API ID
 - `TELEGRAM_API_HASH` - Your Telegram API hash